-model of brevity, and a committee, appointed at the last meeting to consider amending or supplementing the constitution, reported that the 26 lines of which it is now composed appeared to answer the purpose perfectly, with no substantial change.
+model of brevity, and a committee, appointed at the last meeting to consider amending or supplementing the con-stitution, reported that the 26 lines of which it is now stitution, reported that the 26 lines of which it is now composed appeared to answer the purpose perfectly, with no substantial change.
 It was decided not to limit membership to the Gardens.